intel-lab-lkp/linux/Documentation/process/backporting.rst

-One of the most annoying things that can happen while backporting a patch is discovering that one of the files being patched has been renamed, as that typically means Git won't even put in conflict markers, but will just throw up its hands and say (paraphrased): "Unmerged path!
+One of the most annoying things that can happen while backporting a patch is discovering that one of the files being patched has been renamed, as that typically means Git will not even put in conflict markers, but will just throw up its hands and say (paraphrased): "Unmerged path!
 You do the work..."

 There are generally a few ways to deal with this.
 If the patch to the renamed file is small, like a one-line change, the easiest thing is to just go ahead and apply the change by hand and be done with it.
-On the other hand, if the change is big or complicated, you definitely don't want to do it by hand.
+On the other hand, if the change is big or complicated, you definitely do not want to do it by hand.

 As a first pass, you can try something like this, which will lower the